kvassAI/slate/source/includes/_users.md

 Argument | Description
 ---------- | -------
-size | Number of items to retrieve page | Which page to retrieve. _Default page size is 10_ order_by | Field used for sorting results
+size | Number of items to retrieve. page | Which page to retrieve. _default page size is 10_ order_by | Field used for sorting results.

 ## Search User